fougue/mayo/README.md

 Mayo is a basic 3D viewer inspired by FreeCad.
 Its primary goal is to visualize CAD files imported/exported with the [gmio](https://github.com/fougue/gmio) library.
-Mayo is a C++ project based on OpenCascade and Qt5.

 Current features are :
 * Multi-documents support, user can open many parts in the session